 Purple Martins nest almost exclusively in man-made houses and gourds.
+They spend their winters in South America's Amazon basin and migrate back to the same house they fledged from each summer to nest.
 Martins are colony nesters, acrobatic flyers, insect eaters and very social in nature.
 They are the largest member of the swallow family.
 The male is a dark, glossy purplish-blue color while the female is gray.
 A martin typically lays 4 - 5 eggs and uses fresh green leaves as nest material.

 Photo by Maslowski Wildlife Productions.